ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 }
 ```

 In this example, only the address `0x8db97C7cEcE249c2b98bDC0226Cc4C2A57BF52FC` is allowed to change the fee structure of the network.
-The admin address has to intract with the precompile in order to activate it's effect.
-I.e it needs to send a transaction with relevant fee structure to change it.
-This is a very powerful feature, but it also means that the network is vulnerable to a single point of failure.
+The admin address has to call the precompile in order to activate its effect.
+I.e it needs to send a transaction with a new fee config to perform the update.
+This is a very powerful feature, but it also gives a large amount of power to the admin address.
 If the address `0x8db97C7cEcE249c2b98bDC0226Cc4C2A57BF52FC` is compromised, the network is compromised.

 In order to make these precompiles more trustless, we have introduced a new way to activate precompiles without admin addresses.
 This is done by setting relevant precompile initial configuration in either as an upgrade or as a genesis configuration.
 For example, the `feeManagerConfig` precompile can be configured as follows to change the fee structure on the activation: